 Lung carcinoids are uncommon tumors, so it’s hard to get accurate, up-to-date survival statistics for these cancers based on stage.
 The numbers below come from a study of more than 1,400 people in the United States who were diagnosed with lung carcinoid tumors between 1990 and 2002 and were treated with surgery.
 They include some people who died from causes other than their cancer.

 These numbers include people with both typical and atypical carcinoids, but survival rates would be expected to be slightly better for typical carcinoids and not as good overall for atypical carcinoids.

 Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any particular person’s case.
-Many factors can affect a person’s outlook, such as the type of treatment used, how well the cancer responds to treatment, and your general health.
-Your doctor can tell you how the numbers above might apply to you, as he or she is familiar with your situation.
+Many factors can affect a person’s outlook, such as the type of treatment used, how well the cancer responds to treatment, and their general health.
+Your doctor is familiar with your situation and can probably tell you how the numbers above might apply to you.

 Even with carcinoids that appear to have been treated successfully, in a small number of cases the cancer can come back (recur) many years later, which is why doctors often advise close follow-up for at least 10 years.

 Last Medical Review: 02/05/2015